 You may visit this website to find out the applicable law in your state or contact your state department.

 Not only can agents provide the information on local home sales that you want to see, they can also bring assets to the deal that come from years of watching waves of contacts in the neighborhood.

 Here are my 4 suggested steps:

 - Ask for referrals.
 According to NAR’s 2016 Profile of Homebuyers and Sellers report, 42% of buyers opted to use the agent referred to them by friends, neighbors, or relatives.
-For first-time buyers specifically, 52% also relied on referrals.
+For first-time buyers who do not know how to find the right realtor, 52% also relied on referrals.
 Lautz emphasizes the importance of a referral from someone.
 This can go a long way and eliminate time spent vetting someone on your own.

 - Check their real estate history.
 When your REALTORⓇ has been referred to you, vet their experience and reputation by asking their previous clients about their working experience with them.
 Make sure you consult everything that you need to do with someone you trust although we all know that in the end, the owner has the last say.